 For more information about selecting the proper pump, I suggest reading this very thorough, yet easy to follow, pump selection and calculation guide by Drip Depot: https://help.dripdepot.com/support/solutions/articles/11000061728-water-pump-buying-guide.

-This Seaflo pump moves 3 gallons per minute (90 GPH) and would work for smaller drip irrigation installations.
+This is the FlowMax DC pump that I use. moves 3 gallons per minute (90 GPH) and will work for the majority of standard size gardens.

 Step 2: Choosing the correct size solar panel

 We need to figure out how many watts are needed to appropriately size the solar panel.
 If wattage is unknown, you can calculate it with a simple equation by using the voltage output and amps.

 Volts times Amps = Power in Watts